devzendo/transputer-macro-assembler/README.md

 Building
 --------
-Just requires Java 8 and Maven 3.6.x.
+Just requires Java 17 and Maven 3.6.x.
+My builds use Java 17.0.7 (Temurin/OpenJDK) and Maven 3.6.0 on macOS Catalina, and Java 17.0.12 (Temurin/OpenJDK), Maven 3.6.3 on Ubuntu 24.04 LTS.

 Although it's written in Scala, Maven will download the specified version of the Scala compiler and library.

-My builds use Java 8.0.321 and Maven 3.6.0 on macOS Catalina.

-I also build on Maven 3.9.4, Java 8.0.382 on Linux Mint 21.2 (Ubuntu 22.04).
+'mvn clean package' is all you need.

-Note: On this system I also had openjdk 11 installed, and had errors with log4s macro usage as shown below:
+Note: On one system I also had openjdk 11 installed, and had errors with log4s macro usage as shown below:
 ```
 [ERROR] /home/matt/Documents/DevZendo.org/transputer-macro-assembler/tma-assembler/src/main/scala/org/devzendo/tma/AssemblerController.scala:30: error: macro implementation not found: getLogger
 [ERROR] (the most common reason for that is that you cannot use macro implementations in the same compilation run that defines them)